Social Media

 Image credit: Aja Ng – Tubing at Hanazono: kids activities in Niseko

-When not skiing, there are many snow activities to try (depending on where you stay) such as snow-shoeing, snowmobiling, horse riding, tubing, snow rafting and of course, unwind at the onsen.
+When not skiing, there are many snow activities to try (depending on where you stay) such as snow-shoeing, snowmobiling, horse riding, tubing, snow rafting and of course, unwinding at an onsen.

 Onsens are Japanese hot springs said to have therapeutic effects because of the minerals from the hot spring waters piped in from the surrounding mountains – observe onsen etiquette though; be quiet, bathe before entering, discard all clothing, hang on to your small ‘modesty’ towel, and no mobile phones.
 Kids can also work off their energy on the rock-climbing wall at Jojo’s in Hirafu, play at Galaxy of Kids in Hanazono or do winter camp with EdVenture.